a-b-street/osm2streets/README.md

 ## Project status

-This repository is conspicuously missing code.
-The osm2streets effort is underway, but splitting the code from the A/B Street codebase isn't easy.
-(It is the ultimate goal, though.)
-Currently the logical parts of osm2streets are scattered around:
+This repository is conspicuously missing functionality.
+The osm2streets effort is underway, but splitting the code from the A/B Street codebase will take some time.
+We will iteratively import and move in different logical parts of the sm2streets scope from around the place:

 - [osm2lanes](https://github.com/a-b-street/osm2lanes) determines the lanes
   along one OSM way